 Are you a subcontractor looking for a home loan?

-Banks tend to take a pretty conservative view about the employment prospects of sub contractors and the nature of their income.
+Banks tend to take a pretty conservative view about the subcontractors’ employment prospects and the nature of their income.

 How much can I borrow?

 If you can meet standard bank lending criteria and provide evidence of your income, subcontractors may be able to borrow up to:

 - 80% of the property value with a low doc loan: That’s if you can’t provide the necessary documents to take out a full doc loan.
 Keep in mind, you may have to pay a slightly higher interest rate in most cases.

 - 90% of the property value: Depending on the type of employment contract you have with your employer, you can borrow up to 90% plus LMI (lenders mortgage insurance) with a standard bank loan.
 LMI is a one-off fee charged by the lender when borrowing over 80% of the property value.

 - 95% of the property value: Subcontractors will only be allowed to take out 95% of the property value with evidence of a strong financial position and a job history of at least 6 to 12 months in your current position.

 - 100% of the property value: With a guarantor home loan, you can borrow the entire value of the property plus additional costs like stamp duty.

 - 95% of the property value: In exceptional cases, we can accept a short term ABN up to 95% where the applicant has previous experience in a similar PAYG role, and we can prove your income.
 Self-employed contractors with 2 years of Tax Return, 2 years of ABN, and who’ve been in the same industry for 3 years or more can borrow more (stricter lending criteria applies).

 Fill in our free assessment form or call 1300 889 743 and talk with one of our credit specialists and find out how much you can borrow with a subcontractor home loan.